ChaudhryDanialAzhar/local-rag-ai-assistant/README.md

 Upload PDFs, text files, or CSVs.
 Ask stuff like:
 > _“What’s in my notes about Llama 3.2?”_

-It’ll read your files, find the most relevant parts, and give you a clear answer — all running on your machine.
+It’ll read your files, find the most relevant parts, and give you a clear answer — all running on your system.

 ---